Abstract

 As Wahlstrøm’s analysis implicitly suggests, there is also a question of just how coherent are the EU forms of globally circulating reforms, both in terms of the difference between the ‘traditional’ key competencies, and the ‘transversal’ competencies and their implications for the organization of curriculum; and in the relationship between curriculum aspirations and assessment and reporting practices.
 She notes that the ‘EU framework of key competencies in itself represents a tension between the meanings of ‘knowledge’ and ‘competence’ (p309).
 On the one hand there is a clear move to emphasizing outcomes rather than inputs in the new frameworks, but on the other hand Wahlstrøm shows that the accompanying emphasis via PISA on assessment and comparisons between countries in relation to ‘standards’ drives some new focus on what is to be measured, and, in the Swedish context, this has produced a more rigid form of ‘knowledge requirements’.

 In the past decade in Australia we could find the rise of Asia and its education achievements (especially in Singapore and China) much referenced as a rationale and model for education action (Australia, 2012; Jensen et al., 2012) at the same time as many delegates from those countries were either coming to learn from Australian curriculum and pedagogic practices, or were employing experts from Australia to help reform those systems.
 Similarly, the Australian Government used OECD rationales and PISA results as arguments for reform action on schooling, yet invited as advisor the director of the New York school system, a system ranking lower in its results on those same measures, though presumably with a similar philosophy of management to that to which the government aspired (Yates, 2013).
-There needs to be some caution therefore with single strand explanations of
+There needs to be some caution therefore with single strand explanations of a curriculum policy process or even of the impact of the transnational and global moves.

 In addition, from different locations what is being drawn into the frame as a focus for curriculum reform and policy analysis has different inflections.
 In Europe the curriculum reflections are particularly concerned with, on the one hand, the national historical traditions compared with the new EU and OECD led focus on outcomes and competencies; and, on the other, changed forms of authority and governance within this.
 From an Australian and North American perspective another strong bi-directional focus currently at work is that between the ‘Asian’ traditions (though that term is an unfortunate conflation which glosses considerable difference in traditions within countries of that region) and ‘Western’ ones.
 The forms of didactic curriculum and teaching in Asian countries and their apparent effectiveness and rapid rise are much scrutinised by politicians and the press in Australia and North America, while those same countries in turn examine science and what is facilitated by the ‘active’ teaching modes in Australia and North America (see, for example, Clarke and Xu, 2008; Li et al., 2011; Hogan, 2011; Luke, 2011; Jensen et al., 2012)